SCECcode/UCVMC/README.md

 In most cases, the user does not need to edit the UCVMC/conf/ucvm.conf.
 However, in some circumstances, such as if the user wants to move the UCVMC installation directory, or configure the behavior of the CVM-H model, the user  might want to edit the ucvm.conf file.
 Please see the User Guide for more details on how to edit the UCVMC/conf/ucvm.conf configuration file.

 ## Standard Models and Maps
 The following California velocity models packages are included as part of a standard UCVMC installation.
-Each model is assigned an abbreviations, and these abbreviatioins are used to specify the models when making UCVM queries.
+Each model is assigned an abbreviation, and these abbreviations are used to specify the models when making UCVM queries.
 The model abbreviations used by UCVM are defined in following tables:

 Model Name | Description | UCVM Abbreviation
 -----------|-------------|------------------